ncapps/python-workout/README.md

 filenames = os.listdir('/etc/')
 ```
 - You will need to add the directory name at the beginning with `os.path.join`, which works cross-platform
 - The `glob` module allows you to filter the filenames by a pattern.
-It returns a ist of strings, with each string containing the complete path to the file.
+It returns a list of strings, with each string containing the complete path to the file.
 ```
 filenames = glob.glob('/etc/*.conf')
 ```